ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 All Transport Parameters are organized within a single namespace shared with Send Parameters (see {{send-params}}).
 All transport parameters take paremeter-specific values.
-Protocol and path selection properties additionally take one of five preference levels, though not all preference levels make sense with all such properties.
+Protocol and Path Selection properties additionally take one of five preference levels, though not all preference levels make sense with all such properties.
 Note that it is possible for a set of specified transport parameters to be internally inconsistent, or for preferences to be inconsistent